AdobeDocs/commerce-admin.en/help/customers/audience-activation.md

 1. On the _Admin_ sidebar, go to **[!UICONTROL System]** > _[!UICONTROL Services]_ > **[!UICONTROL Experience Platform Connector]**.

-1. In the **[!UICONTROL Datastream ID]** field, paste the ID of the datastream ID that you created when you [activated](https://experienceleague.adobe.com/docs/experience-platform/destinations/catalog/personalization/adobe-commerce.html#parameters) Adobe Commerce as a destination in Experience Platform.

-   This datastream contains the audiences that you want to include in Commerce.
+1. In the **[!UICONTROL Datastream ID]** field, paste the ID of the datastream that you created when you [activated](https://experienceleague.adobe.com/docs/experience-platform/destinations/catalog/personalization/adobe-commerce.html#parameters) Adobe Commerce as a destination in Real-Time CDP.
+This datastream sends data from your Commerce website to Real-Time CDP to determine if a shopper belongs to an audience.
+If you have not yet created a datastream, [create](https://experienceleague.adobe.com/docs/experience-platform/edge/datastreams/configure.html#create) one in Experience Platform, [add](https://experienceleague.adobe.com/docs/experience-platform/destinations/catalog/personalization/adobe-commerce.html) it to the Commerce destination in Real-Time CDP, and to the [Experience Platform Connector](https://experienceleague.adobe.com/docs/commerce-merchant-services/experience-platform-connector/fundamentals/connect-data.html#data-collection) in the Admin.

     >[!NOTE]
     >
     >When you specify a datastream ID, you [associate it to a specific website](https://experienceleague.adobe.com/docs/commerce-merchant-services/experience-platform-connector/fundamentals/connect-data.html#data-collection) in the Experience Platform connector.
-If your Commerce store has multiple websites, [create a destination](https://experienceleague.adobe.com/docs/experience-platform/destinations/ui/connect-destination.html) for each website in Experience Platform and use a different datastream ID for each.
+If your Commerce store has multiple websites, [create a destination](https://experienceleague.adobe.com/docs/experience-platform/destinations/ui/connect-destination.html) for each website in Real-Time CDP and use a different datastream ID for each.

 1. On the _Admin_ sidebar, go to **[!UICONTROL Stores]** > _[!UICONTROL Settings]_ > **[!UICONTROL Configuration]**.